 The Anabaptists were one of those groups.
 Protestants and Catholics alike reviled them.
-They were persecuted, hunted and massacred in large numbers.
+They were persecuted, hunted, and massacred in large numbers.
 Anabaptist means “re-baptizers.”
-It was the name, given to them by their enemies
+It was the name given to them by their enemies

 In Moravia, Jakob Hutter became their leader.
 Jakob Hutter and his wife Katherine Purst became hunted fugitives.
-Eventually they too were found and killed.
+Eventually, they too were found and killed.
 Surviving Hutterites emigrated to the United States.
 Presently, thousands live in Canada, the United States, and Paraguay.

 In the Scriptures, King David was also hunted.
 Initially, David was welcomed by King Saul.
-Saul loved the sounds and melodies his beautiful music.
+Saul loved the sounds and melodies of his beautiful music.
 David’s harp playing brought great comfort to Saul.
 Soon things changed drastically.
 Saul became resentful and sought to kill David.
 He threw a spear at him twice.
-Finally, Saul se sent nds assassins to kill David, but they failed (1 Samuel 19).
+Finally, Saul sent assassins to kill David, but they failed (1 Samuel 19).
 David was stalked for the next 15 years.

 What was the source of Saul’s hatred?
 Jealousy!

 7 This was their song: “Saul has killed his thousands, and David his ten thousands!”

 8 This made Saul very angry.
 “What’s this?” he said.
 “They credit David with ten thousands and me with only thousands.
 Next, they’ll be making him their king!”